Top

 But time was scarce, and the journey there was undoubtedly long, given the state of the roads.

 That was also the reason I didn’t go to Pink Beach.
-There are ten pink beaches in the world.
-Two are in Indonesia, and one of those in Lombok.
+There are ten pink beaches in the world, two of which are in Indonesia and one in Lombok.

 From where I was, it was more than a two-hour drive, and what I was told was that I would still have to catch one more boat to get there.

-In fact, I was afraid of making this long trip and being disappointed, since I heard that the sand is not as pink as the photos show on the internet.
+In fact, I was afraid of making this long trip and being disappointed since I heard that the sand was not as pink as the photos shown on the internet.
 In reality, it’s more of a peach shade.

 Be that as it may, the phenomenon created by red corals is unique and is nevertheless a reason to visit for those who have the opportunity.
-But do not have your expectations up.
+But do not set your expectations too high.

 Between waterfalls and ancient tribes